The “Always-On” Cycle: Time Poverty, Burnout, and the Screen-Stress Pattern

 Continued mental stimulation and arousal

-Instead of restoring the system, scrolling reinforces the very overstimulation that led to burnout in the first place.
+Instead of restoring the system, scrolling reinforces the overstimulated state that lead to burnout in the first place.

-To understand why this cycle is so persistent, it helps to look at how nervous system state shapes behavior.
+To understand why this cycle is so persistent and difficult to break, it helps to look at how nervous system state shapes behavior.

-When the nervous system is highly activated, behavior becomes state-dependent.
+Behaviors and pulls towards particular habits are often state-dependent.
 The system tends to seek inputs that match its current level of arousal.
-This helps explain why, even after many experiences of feeling worse after scrolling, the impulse still shows up.
+This helps explain why, even after many experiences of feeling worse after scrolling, the impulse still continues to show up.

-Research shows that under conditions of mental fatigue, people are more likely to gravitate toward stimulating, low-effort activities — even when those activities don’t support recovery (Panova & Carbonell, 2018).
+Research shows that under conditions of mental fatigue, people are more likely to gravitate toward highly stimulating, but low-effort activities — even when those activities don’t support recovery (Panova & Carbonell, 2018).

-Physiologically, prolonged mental stimulation and cognitive load keep the brain operating in faster activity patterns associated with alertness, responsiveness, and continuous information processing.
+Physiologically, prolonged mental stimulation and cognitive load keep the brain operating in faster brainwave patterns associated with alertness, responsiveness, and multi-informational processing.
 These patterns are commonly associated with the beta brainwave range (12–30 Hz).

 As long as the nervous system remains organized around high arousal, it will continue to seek behaviors that maintain that state.